-Although you apply for the exchange through UW-Eau Claire, once you are accepted by Aberdeen, you will get information directly from the International Office there.
-It is CRITICAL that you read all email or regular mail correspondence from the University of Aberdeen promptly and carefully, and that you forward the correspondence to Cheryl Lochner-Wright (lochnecb@uwec.edu), the Study Abroad Coordinator for the Scotland programs, with questions, if there is anything you do not understand.
+Although you apply for the program through UW-Eau Claire, once you are accepted by your host university, you will get information directly from the International Office there.
+It is CRITICAL that you read all email or regular mail correspondence promptly and carefully, and that you forward the correspondence to Cheryl Lochner-Wright (lochnecb@uwec.edu), the Study Abroad Coordinator for the Scotland programs, with questions, if there is anything you do not understand.

-The Location
+The Locations